jimbobding/Bar-Hop-UK/readme.md

 ### Fonts

-The main font I settled on was [Bangers](https://fonts.google.com/specimen/Bangers), I felt it gave a playful almost comic book look which I liked and felt a theme based around fun and good times would work for an app that was in a sense promoting good times.
+The main fonts I settled on was [Bangers](https://fonts.google.com/specimen/Bangers) and [Playfair and display](https://fonts.google.com/specimen/Playfair+Display), I felt they  gave a playful almost comic book look which I liked and felt a theme based around fun and good times would work for an app that was in a sense promoting good times.

 ### Colours